next-exp/sw-docs/docs/source/esmeralda.rst

 *From Spanish esmeralda (“emerald”), as first used in the novel Notre-Dame de Paris (1831) by Victor Hugo.*

-At the moment of writing this, the city `Esmeralda` has two main purposes:
+The city of `Esmeralda` has two main purposes:

  **1.** The  manipulation of the *SiPM hits* to obtain better defined tracks, which includes: